spc-group/haven/docs/topic_guides/energy_scans.rst

    plan = haven.xafs_scan(..., time_signals=time_signals)

-Lastly, we may want to **specify a different energy position** for example when using a secondary monocrhomator.
-By default the "energy" positioner is used, which is a pseudo-positioner that controls both the monochromator and the insertion device (if present).
+Lastly, we may want to **specify a different energy position** for example when scanning only the monochromator and keeping a fixed, wide-tapered insertion device.
+By default, the "energy" positioner is used, which is a pseudo-positioner that controls both the monochromator and the insertion device (if present).
 This positioner temporariy **disables the EPICS-based pseudo-motor** in use at sector 25-ID since the done status is not properly reported for the insertion device when using the EPICS implementation.

 The *energy_signals* argument accepts similar types as the previous options just discussed, and each one will be set to the